Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Saturday's over/under is 2.4 points lower than the two team's combined 43.4 points per game average.
+- Saturday's total is 2.4 points lower than the two team's combined 43.4 points per game average.

-- These two squads surrender a combined 41.4 points per game, 0.4 more than this contest's over/under.
+- The 41.4 points per game these two squads have surrendered to opponents this season are 0.4 more than the 41 total in this contest.

-- The average total in Badgers games this season is 42.7, 1.7 points above Saturday's over/under of 41.
+- Badgers games this season feature an average total of 42.7 points, a number 1.7 points higher than Saturday's over/under.

-- The 46.7 PPG average total in Wildcats games this season is 5.7 points more than this game's over/under.
+- In 2021, games involving the Wildcats have averaged a total of 46.7 points, 5.7 more than the set total in this contest.

 Wisconsin Stats and Trends

-- This season, the Badgers won ATS in their only game as a favorite of 24 points or more.
+- The Badgers have been favored by 24 points or more once this season and covered the spread.

-- Wisconsin's games this year have hit the over four times in nine opportunities (44.4%).
+- Wisconsin's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- When Wisconsin records more than 26.0 points, it is 4-0 against the spread and 4-0 overall.
+- Wisconsin is 4-0 against the spread and 4-0 overall in games when it records more than 26.0 points.

-- Wisconsin is 3-0 against the spread and 3-0 overall when the team piles up over 413.9 yards.
+- When Wisconsin churns out more than 413.9 yards, the team is 3-0 against the spread and 3-0 overall.

 - This year, the Badgers have turned the ball over 18 times, six more than the Wildcats' takeaways (12).